 The last year has made it clearer than ever that disease and medicine are inherently political.
-Yet health and healing strike at the very hearts of our lives.
-These facts animate my interest in medicine as a creative force in the modern world.
+Yet health and healing strike at the intimate hearts of our lives.
+These facts animate my interest in healing as a creative force in the modern world.

 My interests have shaped my dissertation research toward Gilded Age and Progressive Era Indigenous history.
 How did medicine interact with ongoing land theft and assimilation policy to produce the modern political and geographical United States?